sachin4594/svaidya.github.io/_pages/resources.md

 author_profile: true
 ---

-Here is a list of resources, software, and useful websites that are relevant to my research.
+Here is a list of resources, software, and useful websites.
 All credit goes to the original authors.

 ## Optics simulation tools (browser based)
 [Ray optics simulation](https://phydemo.app/ray-optics/)